I build a new log store with plan and materials list

 The six support posts are 100mm square and the planks 22mm x 100mm.
 The floor width is 800mm deep to the back which is the same as the crates.

 In total the width is about 2500mm and the depth is about 1200mm and the height 1800mm.
+This should hold just over a cubic meter in volume of firewood in each bay.
+That's about a third of a cord in old measurements.

 These are the plans which I drew up full size in Affinity Designer.
 I was able to think through the production process as I drew these up which will have saved time and money.